The Complete Guide to Email Security [Updated]

 Not only is email alive and thriving, but we’ve actually started using it more intensely since we started having smartphones for hands.

 Email is deeply tied to our online identities.
 We use it to set up accounts, to verify logins, to keep track of deliveries, to get alerts from services, to complain about things and to share info.
 So it shouldn’t come as a surprise that cyber criminals want to get in your inbox.
+Here is a handy timeline of the worst cases of email security breaches, one that shows just how pervasive this issue is.

 The problem with email security comes from two sources: users who don’t pay enough attention to password safety (poor passwords, reused) and companies which are careless with their users’ confidential data (storing passwords in plain text, etc.).
 When these issues overlap, everyone gets hurt.